 Birmingham City University was founded in 1843, but achieved university status in 1992 and adopted its present name in 2007.
 The university is famous for its art and design, health, and media departments.
 They are known for their innovative teaching and learning techniques, their dedicated, internal student support system, and their collaboration with some of the top employers in the United Kingdom.

-The university offers a diverse, friendly, and professional educational environment with about 24,000 international students from over 70 countries enrolled in one of their many programmes The University aims to provide students with opportunities to succeed in the future.
+The university offers a diverse, friendly, and professional educational environment with over 24,000 international students from over 100 countries enrolled in one of their many programmes The University aims to provide students with opportunities to succeed in the future.

 They have earned a reputation for providing student-focused and quality education to local and international students.
 With time, they have evolved their student facilities.
-Their dedicated staff shares their goal of ensuring graduates leave with practical skills needed to become a viable candidate for employment after graduation.
+Their dedicated staff shares their goal of ensuring graduates leave with practical skills needed to become viable candidates for employment after graduation.